 He worked for the International Institute for Strategic Studies, a London think-tank, from 2007 to 2017.
 Prior to that he served for 31 years in the British Secret Intelligence Service, retiring at the end of 2006 as assistant chief and director of operations and intelligence.

 His research has focused on transnational terrorism, insurgency, transnational organised crime, cyber security, intelligence and security and the evolving character of conflict.
 He has written and broadcast on all these topics and has also been engaged in a variety of para-diplomatic activities on behalf of the UK government, including leading a Sino-UK Track 1.5 Cyber Security Dialogue.
+In 2020, he authored “The Great Decoupling: China, America and the Struggle for Technological Supremacy”, a book published by Hurst and which Professor Rory Medcalf described as, “A timely, sane and compelling account of the techno-strategic contest that will shape the worlds of 2020s and beyond”.
 In 2016, he authored China’s Cyber Power, an IISS Adelphi book published by Routledge.

 He graduated from St John’s College Oxford with a BA in oriental studies (Chinese).
 He is married with two children and one grandchild and lives in London.